corgitronics/dynamixel-arm-python/README.md

 # dynamixel-arm-python
-Using Dynamixel AX-12A servos for a simple robotic arm This code supports the video demo on Youtube:  https://youtu.be/M20P-k8dF4g
+Using Dynamixel AX-12A servos for a simple robotic arm.

+This code supports the video demo on Youtube:  https://youtu.be/M20P-k8dF4g

 This software leverages a couple of other libraries, so you'll also need: